SpongePowered/SpongeDocs/source/index.rst

 .. warning::

     Sponge is still in development.
-A download will not be available until later in 2015.
+Development builds are currently available for `download <https://repo.spongepowered.org/maven/org/spongepowered/sponge/>`__, but an official release will not be available until later in 2015.

 Contents
 ========